tzuyichiu/mini-c/README.md

 do further examination combining these fields updated by different concerned visitors.
 If some error occurs, `v` throws an error message, otherwise, it updates the global variables in its turn.

+Notice that we added a method **Typ.equals(Typ)** in order to simplify syntax for type verifications.